The PagerDuty connector uses the v2 Events API to trigger, acknowledge, and resolve PagerDuty alerts.

 - The event’s severity: Info, warning, error, or critical.

 - An array of different fields, including the timestamp, group, class, component, and your dedup key.
-By default, the dedup is configured to create a new PagerDuty incident for each alert instance and reuse the incident when a recovered alert instance reactivates.
-Depending on your custom needs, assign them variables from the alerting context.
-To see the available context variables, click on the Add alert variable icon next to each corresponding field.
+By default, the dedup is configured to create a new PagerDuty incident for each alert and reuse the incident when a recovered alert reactivates.
+Depending on your custom needs, assign them variables from the rule context.
+To see the available context variables, click on the Add variable icon next to each corresponding field.
 For more details on these parameters, see the Actions Configuration and the PagerDuty API v2 documentation.